ryanvmenezes/lawlers-law/data/README.md

 # Data collection

-The code in this folder collects NBA game logs (since 1950) and play-by-play data (since 1997), using two python scripts.
+This folder contains all NBA game logs (since 1950) and play-by-play data (since 1997).

-The two folders within this contain all of that data.
+The code that gathered the data is in two python scripts.

 ## Game logs